hamidatb/FluteVision/README.md

 # FluteVision: Vision-Based Flute Fingering Recognition System

 I built this to recognize flute fingerings using computer vision.
-It's basically like sign language recognition but for flute hand positions.
 The system uses MediaPipe to track hand landmarks and a Random Forest classifier to identify which note you're playing.

 It can recognize fingerings in real-time from your webcam, and you can collect your own training data to extend it to more notes.